-An organisational review of Protective Service is ongoing.
-The proposed organisational structure is seen in figure 1 and also shows the current full time equivalent (FTE) within the Business Regulation Team, as at May 2022.
+An organisational review of Protective Services was completed in 2022.
+The new organisational structure is seen in Figure 1 and shows the current full time equivalent (FTE) within the Business Regulation Team, as at 1 April 2023.

 The Senior Manager Protective Services has been in post since October 2021.
-A new post of Team Manager Business Regulation was created with responsibility for food and health and safety regulatory compliance within Midlothian.
+The post of Team Manager Business Regulation was created with responsibility for regulatory compliance within Midlothian.
+From April 2023 this incorporates the Food and Safety Team and Trading Standards Team.
 The appointed person started in March 2022 and has taken on the role of Lead Food Officer for Midlothian Council.
-The recruitment to a new post of Team Manager Public Health and Environmental Protection has also been successful, with the manager taking up post in May 2022.
-Principal Officers will support the Team Managers and Enforcement Officers.
+A Principal Officer supports the Team Manager and Enforcement Officers.
+The Principal Officer within Food and Safety has been in post since March 2023.
+The Business Regulation Team has allocated Business Support, 0.4 FTE is dedicated to food related administration.

 Figure 1.
-Proposed Organisational Structure of Place with current Business Regulation Team Full Time Equivalent (FTE) as at May 2022.
-[NB: further change to take place September 2022]
+Organisational Structure of Place with current Business Regulation Team Full Time Equivalent (FTE) as at April 2023.